(also known as "Administration and configuration options ")

 - Customer registration.
 By default, your OneDesk customer portal allows customers to sign up themselves.
-If you would like to limit access to the portal by “invitation-only”, you can set it here.
+If you would like to limit access to the portal by “invitation-only”, you can do that too.
 You send off the invitations from the “customers” view.

 - Login required?
 Do you want anybody who visits your portal to be able to see published items?
 If not, you can require them to be logged in before accessing the items.

 - Restrict items by requester.
 Once a customer is logged in, you may still not want them to see all items.
 You can limit what they see to only published items created: by themselves, by customers in the same “customer organization” (a group of customers), by items in specified projects, or not restricted at all.

 - Who can submit items?
 Do you want anonymous feedback on your portal?
 If not, you can require customers to log in to submit items.